koolade44/TeamMod/README.md

 Developers
 -------------------------------------
 Koolade446 - Lead developer <br>
-SightlySteam130 - Assistand Developer
+SightlySteam130 - Assistant Developer

 Testers/ideas
 ---------------
-StaberTooth - Tester and debuger <br>
+StaberTooth - Tester and debuger <br><br>
+\*If you use this in a youtube video please give credit